 If you’re looking for a more affordable and lightweight Fuji wide-angle lens, the Fuji 18mm f/2 lens is an alternative at almost half the price.
 Having never used the lens myself, I can’t vouch for the quality, so I encourage you to read some other online reviews before making your decision.

-That said, with over 30 positive customer reviews on Amazon, it is the Fuji 16mm f/1.4 which is arguably the best wide-angle Fuji lens available today, and deserves its spot in the best Fuji lenses round up.
+That said, with over 30 positive customer reviews on Amazon, it is the Fuji 16mm f/1.4 which is arguably the best wide angle lens available for Fuji x series cameras today, and deserves its spot in the best Fuji lenses round up.

 Fuji 10-24mm f/4 Specifications